 Definition Of An Ion

 Ions are molecules or atoms that have lost or gained one or more electrons from their valence shell, which ends up giving them a net negative or positive electrical charge.
 To put that another way, ions have an imbalanced number of electrons and protons in a chemical species.
-The term ion was initially coined by the English chemist Michael Faraday to describe chemicals which travel from one electrode to another.
+The term ion was initially coined by the English chemist Michael Faraday to describe chemicals that travel from one electrode to another.

 Negative And Positive Ions